Thief in the night

 Amen."

-She opened her eyes, pulled her beanie tighter over her head, and stared ahead at the darkening stream, dimly lit by the pale moonlight through a thin spot in the dark cloud mass.
+She opened her eyes, tugged her beanie tighter, and stared out at the darkening stream, dimly lit by the pale moonlight through a thin spot in the dark cloud mass.
 Father's prayer had calmed her.
-It was all a trial, a tribulation, she understood now.
+She understood now – it was all a trial, a tribulation.
 Only yesterday, the teacher had told a story at school about trials.
 About Joseph, who had been sold as a slave but had become a great man in Egypt.
 About the people of Moses, who had wandered in the desert for 40 years.
 About Daniel, who had been thrown into the lions' den but had come out unharmed.
-"Sometimes we must endure the greatest trials," the teacher had said, "to prove our faith in the Lord."
-She had told the story just in time.
+"Sometimes we must endure the hardest trials," the teacher had said, "to prove our faith in the Lord."
+The teacher had told the story just in time.
 The Lord had taken care of this, of course.
 One last warning from Him, just before the water came, just as He had given a last warning while Noah was building his ark.
 God was merciful, and she would not disappoint Him.
-She looked to her left, at Mother, who was cradling Japie in her arms.
-Japie's crying had turned into a soft murmur.
-"Go inside..." she could sometimes just hear.
+She looked to her left, at Mother, who was cradling Jakey in her arms.
+Jakey's crying had turned into a soft murmur.
+"Go inside..." she could just make out.
 "Wan’ go inside Mommy..."
-She looked to her right at Father, who looked so tired.
+She looked to her right, at Father – he looked utterly spent.
 For hours he had helped carry sandbags in the storm and the cold.
 And he had hardly slept.
 How exhausted must he be?

 The teacher had said that people had to be strong in times of need.
 Tonight, here on the roof in the cold storm, she would be strong.
-For Father, Mother and Japie.
-She folded her hands, closed her eyes, and began to sing. " There floats through the heavens a name full of grace," she began, her voice hoarse and faltering in the howling wind.
+For Father, Mother and Jakey.
+She folded her hands, closed her eyes, and began to sing. " There floats through the heavens a name full of grace," she began, her voice was hoarse and faltering against the howling wind.
 Then she felt Father's arm around her shoulder.
 She opened her eyes to slits.
-From the corner of her eyes, she saw Mother pressing Japie against her with her left arm and putting her right arm around her waist.
+From the corner of her eye, she saw Mother pressing Jakey close against her with her left arm and putting her right arm around her waist.
 Softly, hesitantly at first, Father and Mother began to sing, until the three of them were singing the chorus at the top of their lungs, above the roar of the storm.

 "That joins earth and heaven in one sweet embrace,